Visual Art Curriculum: Ages Nine to Twelve

 Creative Arts Overview

 An essential ingredient in the creative process is the ability to concentrate, to immerse oneself in one’s work.
 Children’s ability to concentrate is strengthened through the use of materials and exercises offered at the moment of interest, a central component of Montessori pedagogy.
 Opportunities for independent work and repetition during blocks of uninterrupted time enable students to immerse themselves in creative arts projects alongside, or integrated into, their work in other areas of the curriculum.
+These opportunities also ensure development of collaborative creative skills across cycles.

 The Montessori approach to creativity is summarised by Dr Montessori (1965b: 289) in the following way, in this case, with reference to the teaching of visual arts:

-To confer the gift of drawing we must create an eye that sees, a hand that that obeys, a soul that feels; and in this task the whole of life must cooperate.
+"To confer the gift of drawing we must create an eye that sees, a hand that obeys, a soul that feels; and in this task the whole of life must cooperate."

 Similarly, in the context of the Montessori music curriculum, Miller (1996: 4) writes:

-The development of perception is enhanced through all of the Montessori educational materials.
+"The development of perception is enhanced through all of the Montessori educational materials.
 The control of the body and hand is enhanced through manipulation of materials, through the arrangement of the environment so that it calls for muscular control, and through specific movement exercises.
-This basic control of hand and body make possible the further refinement of movement necessary for the development of techniques which are needed for creative expression … Montessori activities are designed for the ‘whole child’ rather than just for the head, or just for the hands or just for the emotions.
+This basic control of hand and body make possible the further refinement of movement necessary for the development of techniques which are needed for creative expression … Montessori activities are designed for the ‘whole child’ rather than just for the head, or just for the hands or just for the emotions."

-The creative arts curriculum outlined below covers a wide variety of strands and topics to enable children to pursue their own interests and abilities at their own pace.
-For this reason, curriculum documents for children aged from six to nine and for those aged from nine to twelve are the same.
 A lesson or presentation given at the younger level will be repeated and expanded at the older level, with the expectation that the older children will reach a higher level of achievement.
-As many of the elements of the content strands are interrelated, more than one area can be combined in a presentation with older children, for example, using household objects to print repeating patterns, using primary and secondary colours.
+As many of the elements of the content strands are interrelated, more than one area can be combined in a presentation with older children, for example, using household objects to print repeating patterns with primary and secondary colours.
 This combines elements and principles of design, repetition, colour, pattern, variety, rhythm, with the technique of printing and the use of the medium of paint.

 Art Appreciation